 You may have to wash, and air dry the shower curtain regularly to prevent mildew growth, but you can machine wash and dry it.
 The shower curtain is also light enough to air dry in an adequately ventilated bathroom quickly.

-The ease of caring for this shower curtain makes it perfect for hectic folks who still want plastic-free shower curtains.
+The ease of caring for this shower curtain makes it perfect for hectic folks who still want plastic-free, environmentally friendly shower curtains.

 Material: organic cotton